cloudspeech/houdini-talk/short-essay.md

 Step 2: invent your own attributes to control that new behaviour.

-Because "script when visible, script when idle" sounds good, we decide invent the `when` attribute:
+Because "script when visible, or script when idle" sounds good, we decide to invent the `when` attribute:

 ```html
 <scri-pt when="visible">...</scri-pt>